Custom Orthotics in Calgary

-Associate Foot Specialists is a custom orthotics provider in Calgary.
+Associate Foot Specialists provides custom orthotics in Calgary.
 Prescription foot orthotics are custom-made shoe inserts designed for the individual wearer.
 They are medical devices designed to correct biomechanical imbalances, allowing for normal function and alignment of the foot.
 An orthotic is designed to control the mechanics of the foot to a precise degree—from the heel contact phase of walking through the midstance and toe-off phases.

 Orthotics can help to alleviate and control a number of foot problems, including heel and arch pain, plantar fasciitis, flat feet and bunions, posterior tendonitis, shin splints, metatarsalgia, and neuromas to name a few.
 Their use is often prescribed as a highly successful, practical, and conservative approach to many foot problems.
 These custom prescription orthotics require a three-dimensional impression of your foot, or a casting method.
 This is different from what may be called a ‘custom’ orthotic, which uses computerized pressure information to make adjustments to a pre-manufactured insole.
 Our office uses a neutral suspension non-weight bearing plaster cast method where in essence, a 3-D mold of your foot is made as a template for the orthotics.